PEDSnet/Data_Models_Public/PEDSnet/README.md

 ### Stable Identifiers

 For PEDSNet CDMv2.4, sites are responsible for creating and storing a mapping from both `person_id` and `visit_occurrence_id` to stable local identifiers.
-These `person_id` and `visit_occurrence_id` values **DO NOT** need to be consistent with the values from data transmissions prior to Nov 2015.
+These `person_id` , `visit_occurrence_id` and `provider_id` values **DO NOT** need to be consistent with the values from data transmissions prior to Nov 2015.
 However, they **DO** have to remain consistent from February 2016 onward.
 This means that for future data cycles, sites will need to reference the mappings in order to assign the same `person_id` and `visit_occurrence_id` values to the same person and visit entities.
 The mappings should not be sent to the DCC.

 ### Data Validation